neomelb/QDD-Coin-2021/QDD Whitepaper.md

 ### 3.3 Phase 3: QDD NFTs

-Limited QDD NFTs will be minted once Lawrence's father's knowledge is up-to-date.
+Limited QDD NFTs will be minted once the knowledge of Lawrence's father is up-to-date.

 ## 4. Disclaimers